-Trump attacks Bolton as U.S. Senate enters new phase in impeachment trial
+Trump attacks Bolton as indicted businessman shows up for Trump impeachment trial

-WASHINGTON (Reuters) - President Donald Trump unleashed his sharpest attack yet on John Bolton after his former national security adviser depicted Trump as playing a central role in a politically motivated pressure campaign on Ukraine, as the U.S. Senate prepared on Wednesday to enter a new phase in the president’s impeachment trial.
+WASHINGTON (Reuters) - President Donald Trump launched his sharpest attack yet on John Bolton on Wednesday after his former national security adviser depicted him as playing a central role in a pressure campaign on Ukraine, while an indicted businessman linked to the scandal created a spectacle arriving for Trump’s impeachment trial.

+The U.S. Senate on Wednesday enters a new phase in the trial that will determine whether Trump is removed from office.

 Senators will begin the first of two planned days of posing questions to both Trump’s legal team and the Democrats in the House of Representatives lawmakers who have served as prosecutors in the trial on charges of abusing power and obstructing Congress arising from his request that Ukraine investigate political rival Joe Biden.

-The questioning, set to begin at about 1 p.m.
-(1800 GMT), precedes a vote later in the week on whether to call witnesses including Bolton, as Democrats have sought.
+The questioning precedes a vote later in the week on whether to call witnesses including Bolton, as Democrats have sought.

 Senate Republicans so far have refused to allow any witnesses or new evidence in the trial, with Republican leaders hoping to vote as quickly as possible to acquit Trump, leaving him in office.